kudrom/lupulo/README.rst

 With the base installation there are a bunch of *widgets* which can be used from the beginning to build your web page.
-Of course, you can also write your own *widgets* if you need to visualize information in a specific way and plug them in into the framework very easily.
+Of course, you can also write your own *widgets* if you need to visualize information in a specific way and plug them into the framework very easily.

+You can also build new data connections to connect your device with the outside world and plug them into m3dpi_ui.
+This way, you can use the default configurations of the framework and use it as a quick user interface to understand better your device or you can personalize it to build a rich user interface.

 m3dpi_ui has been built to run in a RaspberryPi, but another hardware configurations are possible as long as GNU/Linux is used to run the backend.